futurechimp/diffrent/README.md

 It makes no assumption about what web framework you're using - it can be used in Sinatra, Padrino, Rails, or with no framework at all.

+For details of using Diffy and Vestal Versions, please see the docs for those gems.

 Installation:
 -------------